quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 that stream.

 Some applications running on top of QUIC use bytes at the beginning of the stream to communicate critical information related to that stream.
-For example, to associate the stream with a specific subcomponent of the application.
-Concretely, WebTransport ({{?WEBTRANSPORT=I-D.ietf-webtrans-http3}}) uses a variable-length encoded integer to associate a stream with a particular WebTransport session.
+For example, WebTransport ({{?WEBTRANSPORT=I-D.ietf-webtrans-http3}}) uses a variable-length encoded integer to associate a stream with a particular WebTransport session.